Simpson-Computer-Technologies-Research/better-variable-management/README.md

 ### OKAY

-If you still want to use arrays for memory optimization.
+If you still want to use arrays for memory + performance optimization.

 ```js
 const store = [ ... ] as const;